 – An advanced asana practitioner does not make a better teacher.
 Stop comparing.

 – Instagram is not real life, neither is ‘Instagram yoga’.

 Need Yoga Photos for your Website or Social Media?

-If you’re interested in booking a yoga photo session with me, please fill out this form.
-If you want a little bit more information about the sessions, visit my Yoga Photography page.
+If you’re interested in booking a yoga photo session with me, please visit this page for information and to fill out a form.
 I would love to be your London Yoga Photographer.
-I also serve throughout all of Surrey and Oxford.
+I also serve throughout all of Warwickshire and Oxford.